kurt-krueckeberg/open-fda-device-events/_sources/sig-dev-adv-fields.md

 :widths: 19 3 60 18
 :delim: "|"

-'adverse_event_flag`|Y|"Whether the report is about an incident where the use of the device is suspected to have resulted in an adverse outcome in a patient:
+`adverse_event_flag`|Y|"Whether the report is about an incident where the use of the device is suspected to have resulted in an adverse outcome in a patient:
 - Y means yes it did
 - N means no it did not."|`Y` `device.device_report_product_code`|Y|Three-letter FDA Product Classification|See list of codes in table below.